Improving Matrix Exponential for Generative AI Flows: A Taylor-Based Approach Beyond Paterson--Stockmeyer: Proposed method

 and, therefore, the approximation remainder is given by

 where, from \eqref{m16s2by0}--\eqref{m16s2by2}, it can be shown that the coefficient is $b_{16} = c_1^4$.
 Using the value of $c_1$ from Table \ref{Tab_m16s2}, we obtain

 This value differs from the exact Taylor coefficient $1/16!$ by a relative error of approximately $|b_{16} - 1/16!| \cdot 16! \approx 0.454$.
 Consequently, $y_{22}(A)$ provides a more accurate approximation than $T_{15}(A)$ in exact arithmetic, although it remains less accurate than the full Taylor approximation $T_{16}(A)$ as demonstrated in \cite{SID19}.
 Approximations of this type are referred to in \cite{SID19} as $T_{15+}(A)$.
-Similarly, in this case, the cost of evaluating $y_{22}(A)$ using formulas \eqref{m16s2by0}-\eqref{m16s2by2} is $4M$. \end{enumerate}
+Similarly, the evaluation of $y_{22}(A)$ via formulas \eqref{m16s2by0}--\eqref{m16s2by2} requires only $4M$ matrix products.
+This cost contrast is even more pronounced when using the low-rank parameterization from \eqref{eq:expmWV}.
+Since no scaling is applied in that case, the evaluation of the corresponding matrix polynomial of degree 15 requires $14M$ products.
+Consequently, the baseline approach is 3.5 times more expensive than our proposed method in this configuration. \end{enumerate}